 - Developing, applying and socializing the business investment framework for new initiatives.

-- Minimum of 10 years of progressive leadership experience.
-Experience in healthcare administration, strategic planning, health equity-informed programming, and/or organizational development is beneficial.
+- Experience in healthcare administration, strategic planning, health outcomes-informed programming, and/or organizational development is beneficial.

 - Strong business acumen, financial management skills, and experience managing budgets, contracts, and grants.

-- Demonstrated experience in creating, launching, and managing health equity programs or community health initiatives.
-Proficiency in assessing program effectiveness and using data to refine strategies.
+- Proficiency in assessing program effectiveness and using data to refine strategies.

 - Exceptional communication and interpersonal skills, with the ability to influence and collaborate effectively at all levels of the organization.

 - Ability to navigate complex, changing environments and respond proactively to challenges or barriers to progress.
-Adapting to new strategies, tools, or methods that support health equity.

 - Proven leadership abilities, including the ability to inspire, support, and motivate teams, drive change, foster innovation, and achieve results in a dynamic and challenging environment.